 Brand perception is what customers believe a product or service represents.
 A product has positive brand equity if customers think highly of it.

 When a product generates negative word-of-mouth and disappoints customers, it has negative brand equity.
 Brand value is the financial worth of a brand.
+Always make sure your website reflects your brand and the products you are trying to sell.
+Use a website planning guide if you are unsure how to achieve this.

 Brand equity and internal branding strategy